It’s Easier Than You Think: Tips for Talking With Your Kids About Sexual Health

 Parents play an important role in the sexual health education of their children.
 Although parents may find this role challenging, they can be effective sexual health educators when provided with support and accurate information.
 This DVD provides parents with useful information about how to talk to their children about sexual health.

 Are You Positive You’re Negative?
-(Dene Translation)

-This information card has been developed to support parents in their role as the primary sexual health educators of their children.
+This poster has been developed to support parents in their role as the primary sexual health educators of their children.

-It is important that parents engage their children in sexual health discussion at an early age, beginning with teaching the proper terminology of body parts.
+It is important that parents engage their children in sexual health discussions at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-202